InseeFrLab/pynsee/docs/readme.rst

    # Subscribe to api.insee.fr and get your credentials!
    # Beware : any change to the keys should be tested after having cleared the cache
    # Please do : from pynsee.utils import *; clear_all_cache()
+   # Advice : add the following lines to 'pynsee_api_credentials.py' file in your HOME directory
+   # to avoid running them manually
    import os
    os.environ['insee_key'] = "my_key"
    os.environ['insee_secret'] = "my_secret_key"